Olly Wicken is an award-winning writer – for books, magazines, radio, websites, blogs and podcasts.

 On his blog Poisoning The Kids, he’s written about fatherhood.

-He’s written about Watford Football Club for the club’s matchday programme and for various fanzines.
+He’s written about Watford Football Club for the club’s matchday programme, for various fanzines, and most recently for The Watford Treasury (of which he is co-Features Editor).

 Click on the menu to see writing samples of his previous work.